-The number after the attribute name indicates information that can be found in the section "Attributes" on page 105.
+The number after the attribute name indicates information that can be found in the section "Attributes" on page 106.

-Attribute Format Meaning date-time 10) hh:mm:ss Date and time the statistics start. seconds 10) Decimal no. Period in which statistics were gathered. searches 10) Decimal no. Number of search queries for an object in the cache. hits 10) Decimal no. Number of hits. compares 10) Decimal no. Number of comparisons with objects in the cache which were performed during a search. stores 10) Decimal no. Specifies how often an object has been stored in the cache.
+Attribute Format Meaning date-time 10) hh:mm:ss Date and time the statistics start. seconds 10) Decimal no. Period in which statistics were gathered. searches 10) Decimal no. Number of search queries for an object in the cache. hits 10) Decimal no. Number of hits.